science of happiness | wellbeing blog

 Fulfillment in the Workplace

 He came to Germany with his family to find a safer and better life.
 He quit his training as a chef because this profession could not offer him financial security.
-But he was happy with his current job because of a good and stable income that pays his bills
+But he was happy with his current job because of the good, stable income that pays his bills

 Also, older generations didn’t have many demands regarding work and the workplace.
 The security of the job and income was what counted.

-But nowadays, we have a lot of expectations about the job, managers, colleagues, company culture, benefits, and career opportunities.
-Those expectations lead to disappointments at work when we expect something to be done for us.
+But nowadays, we have many expectations about the job, managers, colleagues, company culture, benefits, and career opportunities.
+Those expectations lead to disappointments at work when we expect others to do something for us.

-This is especially because, while focusing on disappointment and frustration, we fail to see the advantages such as stable income, financial security, having good colleagues, and so on.
+This is primarily because, while focusing on disappointment and frustration, we fail to see the advantages, such as stable income, financial security, having good colleagues, and so on.

 • creating value – deliver high-quality work